Occupy Cal: UC Berkeley administration and police

-Police Review Board (PRB) released a report on May 29, 2012 reflecting on the events of November 9.
+Police Review Board (PRB) released a report on May 29, 2012, reflecting on the events of November 9.
 They make it very clear that this is not something they typically do, but given the circumstances and the request of the chancellor to look into the case, the PRB was forced to investigate.
-They collected a variety of evidence and conducted interviews of key players to understand the scope of the events.
+They collected a variety of evidence and conducted interviews with key players to understand the scope of the events.
 They concluded that not all instances of police conduct were consistent with campus norms, and were disturbed by the inappropriate use of batons against students and faculty.
-PRB noted that deviations from police conduct standards will happen, no matter how comprehensive training is.
+The PRB noted the potential for deviations from police conduct standards even with comprehensive training.
 They encouraged Berkeley campus police and leaders to review their report so as to better understand the scope of their actions and make future improvements to how they handle protests.

-BAMN is a newer organization fighting for civil rights 'By Any Means Necessary' and they responded to the PRB review strongly.
+BAMN, a civil rights advocacy organization, promotes action 'By Any Means Necessary' and they responded to the PRB review strongly.
 BAMN wrote an article in which they proposed that the PRB should be boycotted now and in the future because they have a conflict of interest.
 This is a conflict of interest because they claim that the board is appointed by and answers to Chancellor Birgeneau, which would in turn taint their unbiased review.

 UC faculty and students

 The ASUC, UC Berkeley's Student Government, was "outraged by the brutal tactics used by the UCPD against students."
 With support from other student governments including UC Davis, Brown, and Harvard, the ASUC, UC Berkeley's student government, passed a resolution condemning the police brutality against students on the November 9 Day of Action.
 The ASUC has worked to raise awareness of issues such as police brutality highlighted by the Occupy incident.
 In a packed auditorium at International House, Berkeley's Academic Senate also considered a resolution, which would have expressed no confidence in Birgeneau and other senior campus administrators, but the resolution failed.
 While much of the energy of Occupy dissipated during the campus winter vacation, subsequent encampments have been set up as recently as mid-February 2012 outside the International House at the corner of Bancroft and Piedmont.

 The Department of Integrative Biology stated, "We are deeply disturbed by the images of violence against members of the campus community, as well as the justification and defense of these acts that followed" The School of Social Welfare issued an open letter to the campus community stating, "We are outraged and appalled by the violent silencing of UC Berkeley student voices."
-70 faculty of the School of Law condemned the police action and called for "a reestablishment of the campus's reputation as a beacon of free speech".
-2,363 faculty and staff stated "We express no confidence in the willingness of the Chancellor, and other leaders of the UC Berkeley administration, to respond appropriately to student protests, to secure student welfare, and to respect freedom of speech and assembly on the Berkeley campus."
+70 faculty of the School of Law condemned the police action and called for "a re-establishment of the campus's reputation as a beacon of free speech".
+2,363 faculty and staff stated, "We express no confidence in the willingness of the Chancellor, and other leaders of the UC Berkeley administration, to respond appropriately to student protests, to secure student welfare, and to respect freedom of speech and assembly on the Berkeley campus."